Below is a partial list of terms that you and your student will come in contact with

 205 Killian Annex

-Center for Service Learning: Connects students, faculty, and staff with service opportunities in the region and
+Center for Community Engagement and Service Learning: Connects students, faculty, and staff with service opportunities in the region and

 supports the University’s commitment to civic engagement.
 Explore your community,